730-2 EXEMPTIONS FROM WORK ACTIVITIES

 Informal child care is care provided by a relative or friend.
 Informal care is suitable if it is appropriate and within a reasonable distance.

-No Child Care Funds: The sole custodial parent or caretaker relative has a dependent child living in their home under age six years and the Division does not agree to pay for the cost of child care determined by the case worker to be necessary for their participation.
+No Child Care Funds: The sole custodial parent or caretaker relative has a dependent child living in their home under age six years and the Division does not agree to pay for the cost of child care determined by the caseworker to be necessary for their participation.

 Previous Section